KEY TAKEAWAYS

 Valuation Trends in Equity Markets

 📈 Key Insight: Elevated valuations don’t predict short-term crashes — but they reliably predict lower long-term returns.
-Research shows starting CAPE above 30 historically correlates with 5-year annualized returns of just 2–4%, vs. 8–12% at normal valuations.
-Valuation is a risk factor for long-term investors, not a market timing signal.
+With CAPE at 40.1x (vs. a historical median of ~16x), research shows starting CAPE above 30 historically correlates with 5-year annualized returns of just 2–4%, versus 8–12% at normal valuations.
+At 40x, the margin for earnings disappointment is very thin — any meaningful miss on the $300–320 EPS forecast would trigger a de-rating with limited valuation support.

 Comparative Analysis with Previous Drawdowns